Lilypad-Tech/lilypad-modicum/README.md

 ## Get private key

-**It's safest to create a brand new Metamask account and not reuse the account/private key you create here for anything else**

 Set up metamask with our Lalechuza testnet.

 Click the down arrow on networks and click add network.